-For additional information about these degree programs, please see the FES Graduate Program Handbook on the Student Resources page.
+For additional information about these degree programs, please see the FES Graduate Program Handbook on the tab on the right or on the Student Resources page.

 The MS degree focuses on building both disciplinary depth and interdisciplinary knowledge and skills in a research context that will qualify graduates for careers in research, teaching, industry, consultation, and other roles that require specific or generalized expertise.